Image Description

 A universal navigation at the top of each page streamlines access across the vast network of Microsoft.com sites.
 This is complemented by a contextual menu within each site, designed to be user-friendly and customizable to meet the unique needs of each business group.
 We unified the brand and reduced effort for customers by simplifying menus and creating an intuitive look and feel across the Web ecosystem.

-Initial research indicates a positive response and reduced effort for the majority of users.
+Research indicated a positive response and reduced effort for the majority of users.
 Additionally, there are encouraging signs of revenue growth for several business groups, although further research is needed to understand the longterm impacts.

 There’s great optimism and excitement across the organization to finally have a sleek and modern navigation for the Web experience.
 The design has gained widespread adoption and is currently in development for an upcoming release.